emacadie/groovy-validator/README.md

 }
 ```

 It's clean, and has no getters and setters.
 But what I do not like is there is no validation for your data.
+What if you want your String to be between 10 and 20 characters?
+What if you want your int field to be more than 100?

 So I made some annotations that can do some validation for you.

 ```groovy
 package info.shelfunit.properties.sample